contrailcirrus/flights-pipeline/trajectory-worker-job-factory/README.md

 (if the service fails on this flavor of TJWD, it is only retrying submission for a single flight instance).
 In contrast to the above, however, we have one query to BQ per flight instance, each query being billed as a day's scan of the BQ table, thus we incurr higher BQ costs.

+A TJWD that targets multiple flight instances occuring on the same day for a given aircraft (`icao_address`) falls between the two above cases (closer to the `flight_id` case...) w.r.t.
+BQ billing and failure blast radius.
 ```

 ## Environment Variables